safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 </table>

-It doesn't matter what text file we use as the source right now; setting the source dataset in this step is only to satisfy the Text Reader requirements.
+It doesn't matter what text file we use as the source right now; setting the source dataset in this step is only to satisfy the text file reader requirements.
 At run time, the source dataset will be replaced by the content of the incoming message.

 <br>**2) Add JSONFlattener**
 <br>Now add a JSONFlattener transformer to the workspace, after the Text File Reader.
 The incoming message is formatted as JSON, and this transformer will expose attributes on the canvas - making them available to work with.

-Open the parameters dialog and select *text&#95;line&#95;data* as the source of the JSON content.
+Inspect the transformer parameters and - under the JSON Document parameter - select the attribute *text&#95;line&#95;data* as the source of the JSON content.

-Add Logger transformers after the JSONFlattener.
+Add a Logger transformer to each output port on the JSONFlattener.

 ---